The COST organisation is reflecting its intergovernmental nature and democratic values.

 Committee of Senior Officials (CSO)

-The role of the COST National Coordinator (CNC) is to
+Each COST Member Country and the Cooperating State nominate one COST National Coordinator.
+The role of the COST National Coordinator (CNC) is to:

-- Advise on all COST related matters (e.g. Actions, participation, Open Call)
+- Advise and inform scientists and institutions in their countries on all COST related matters (e.g. Actions, participation, Open Call)